Finish Line, Inc.

 Finish Line, Inc. is an American retail chain that sells athletic shoes and related apparel and accessories owned by JD Sports.
-The company operates 660 stores in 47 states and Puerto Rico, mostly in shopping malls, as well as Finish Line-branded athletic shoe departments in more than 450 Macy's stores.
+The company operates 288 stores in 40 states and Puerto Rico, mostly in shopping malls; they also operate Finish Line-branded athletic shoe departments in more than 450 Macy's stores.
 On June 18, 2018, the company was acquired by multinational retailer JD Sports after the completion of its merger at a price of $13.50 per share in cash.